 The metabolic process of the body is dependent on the digestive fire Agni.
 When the Agni is strong, digestion is complete and there is no formation of the metabolic waste Ama.
 Ama is a toxic substance that pervades the tissues of the body and causes health issues.
 When Ama affects the skin it causes discoloration and other issues.
 The Dhatus that can affect the skin is Rasa (plasma), Rakta (blood), Lasika (lymph), and Mamsa (muscle) Dhatus.
 Simple skin problems are caused by a problem affecting Dhatu while more severe skin issues involve more Dhatus.
 Ayurvedic products for skin use herbs that are known to have very strong anti-toxic and antioxidant properties to eliminate the Ama.

 The nature of a skin problem gives clues to the Dosha that is involved.
 Since the Vata Dosha is a dry and airy Dosha, it causes skin issues that have pain or prickling accompanied by dry skin.
 The Pitta Dosha is a hot and fiery Dosha and causes skin problems that have a red color that might be accompanied by inflammation or oozing.
-The Kapha Dosha is cold, slimy, and heavy.
-Kapha Dosha caused skin issues are oily and itchy.
-Ayurvedic skincare products aim to balance the Doshas in the body.
+The Kapha Dosha is described as being cold, slimy, and heavy.
+This causes the skin to have issues like being too oily or itchy.
+Ayurvedic skincare products are highly beneficial in balancing this Dosha in the body.

 Ayurvedic skin cream has herbal ingredients that nourish the tissues and penetrate deep to soothe and reduce inflammation.
 Ayurvedic aloe vera face massage cream helps to supply the skin with essential nutrients.
 It has antioxidants and anti-inflammatory components that help support skin health and radiance.
 Ayurvedic skincare routines include regular Abhyanga or skin massage in order to eliminate toxins and ensure skin health.
 One can perform this massage with Ayurvedic skincare products before bathing.
 To have good skin one must also drink enough water and maintain hydration.
 A balanced diet and proper eating schedule aid digestion.
 Freshly prepared food is preferred to preserved or leftover food.
 When there is a Dosha imbalance, the Ayurvedic skincare products and diet should be chosen appropriately.
 Ayurveda for skin health starts from the inside out.
 Good habits and a healthy lifestyle aid good health.
 When the body is healthy, the skin will also follow.